 Katherine Johnston (2015)

 Katherine Johnston, department of History, Columbia University, was the transatlantic visiting fellow in Summer 2015, She studies health and race in the eighteenth-century British Atlantic.
 Her interests include perceptions of “hot climates” (primarily the West Indies and the Georgia and Carolina Lowcountry) and bodily adaptation to those climates; migration; conceptions of race; and eighteenth-century health and medicine.
 She gave a paper at a one-day PG Caribbean Studies Conference at Warwick University.

-Dr Matthew Bishop (Institute of International Relations, University of West Indies) will be visiting the Centre from 16-27 June 2014.
+Dr Matthew Bishop (Institute of International Relations, University of West Indies) visited the Centre in June 2014.
 His latest book is The Political Economy of Caribbean Development: A Comparative Analysis.
 He also has interests in Caribbean regionalism, small states and multilateral trade politics, and the global politics of democratisation.
-On Wednesday 18 June, Matthew will be running a workshop on 'Doing Research in the Caribbean' for postgraduates (12-2pm in C1.11) and giving a public seminar on 'Hegemonic Transitions in the Caribbean: China and the Post-Atlantic Future' (4.00-5.30pm in SO.19).
-He will also give a research seminar on 'Political Economy and Caribbean Thought' on Wednesday 25 June (12-2pm in S1.50).
-Matthew is also available for drop-in office hours on 25 June in B1.30, 2-5pm.
+Matthew gave a workshop on 'Doing Research in the Caribbean' for postgraduates and gave a public seminar on 'Hegemonic Transitions in the Caribbean: China and the Post-Atlantic Future'.
+He will also gave a research seminar on 'Political Economy and Caribbean Thought'.